If you have a hard, bony prominence on the back of your heel bone, you likely have what's commonly called, a "pump bump" or Haglund's Deformity.

 Shoes are a major factor in making pump bumps get worse, but certain people are more likely to get them in the first place.
 Those with high arches and stiff ankles naturally get more rubbing of their shoes on the back of the heel.
 Also, people whose jobs require them to wear tight-fitting shoes, rigid shoes or high-heels are more likely to be bothered by pump bump pain.

 The number one key to alleviating the pain on the back of the heel is to get the shoe pressure off the area!
 This can be accomplished by wearing different shoes, open-backed shoes, shoes made of softer materials, lower heels, and shoes that are properly fitted.

 It may be that your job doesn't allow you to wear a different style of shoe.
 For example, safety boots (another type of shoe that can exacerbate pump bump pain) may be a necessity at your job.
 Or, as is often the case, you may simply be unwilling to consider wearing shoes that are better for your feet.

-If either of the above apply to you then the pain and size of your pump bump, is likely to get worse and worse.
+If either of the above applies to you then the pain and size of your pump bump is likely to get worse and worse.